 Supervisors Reporting Sexual Harassment

-Watch this video about supervisors reporting sexual harassment in Tallahassee.
+Watch this video about supervisors reporting sexual harassment in Tampa.
 Then call Serrano Law for a free legal consultation.

 Does a supervisor have to report sexual harassment to human resources?